surendermohan/SeattleAttHack-2016/README.md

 the rest is done on our end.
 We will check your email for any products that you have bought from Walmart and automatically find the same product at a lower price somewhere else.

+# Getting Started
+Make sure you move 'client_secret.json' into the Debug folder